Information in relation to the corona virus

 We ask you to pay particular attention to HVL's guidelines for prevention of cheating.

-Oral and practical exams can be conducted at home with digital tools such as Zoom or Adobe Connect.
+Oral and practical exams can be conducted at campus or at home with digital tools such as Zoom or Adobe Connect.
 It may be relevant in some subject to upload e.g. picture or video recording in Canvas or WISEflow before the exam.
 Some exams that were originally oral and practical exams, may also be changed to home exams or paper assignments this semester.

 Lecturers are responsible for creating exam rooms in Zoom or AdobeConnect and distributing the link to the students in Canvas.